karlvr/empire-state/packages/react/README.md

 The value originates from the `Controller`; either the whole value of the controller or one of its properties.

 If the value is changed, either using `useControllerValue`’s `change` function or the `Controller`’s `setValue` function, the component _WILL_ re-render.

+### `useController`

+`useController(controller)` simply returns the given controller, but it will trigger re-renders when the value in the controller changes.
+`useController` is useful if you need to re-render if anything about the controller's value changes.

+If you are using the `Controller`'s `map`, `find` or `findIndex` methods, consider using `useControllerLength` instead to only trigger re-renders if the length of the array changes.

+### `useControllerLength`

+`useControllerLength(controller)`, like `useController`, returns the given controller, but `useControllerLength` only works with array values, and only triggers re-renders when the array length changes. `useControllerLength` is using if you're using the `Controller`'s `map`, `find` or `findIndex` methods and therefore need to re-render if the controller's value changes.

 ## Notes